New Patient Intake Form

 - A crown made of porcelain fused to gold is a more aesthetic crown than the one made of gold alloy.
 Porcelain can make a crown look very similar to a natural tooth.
 The gold part, which is located below the porcelain, helps give strength to the tooth.
 Sometimes the gold under the porcelain may show, especially at the gum level.

 - A CEREC crown is also made of porcelain only.
 This technology allows the dentist to engineer himself the crown following an electronic impression.
 Even though CEREC’s porcelain is an option today, dental laboratory’s porcelains are still more aesthetic and resemble more the natural appearance of teeth.

 A temporary or provisional crown is made by the dentist himself and has a lifespan of a few weeks.
 It is made of acrylic or stainless steel, and serves as a temporary restoration until the permanent crown is made by a dental laboratory.
 A temporary crown is not strong and can break easily.

 Appointments, Fees & AGP

-Per the guidelines set by the Nova Scotia Dental Association, all staff and patients must be masked within the clinic.
+Per the guidelines set by the Nova Scotia Dental Association, all staff and patients no longer have to be masked at all times within the clinic.
 The first appointment is usually reserved for a comprehensive examination and x-rays, unless you have an emergency condition or specific problem.
 We will discuss with you our findings with the use of the intraoral camera, why we have made the recommendation, as well as a proposed treatment plan and cost estimate.

 After the treatment is completed, you will be given a recall (cleaning) appointment for usually 6 months time (sometimes sooner).
 Our staff will call to remind you of your appointment within two weeks before it is due.
 These recall appointments will permit us to maintain your good state of dental health and find developing problems early before they require a great deal of time and expense.